heptarch/heptarch.github.io/drafts/latent.md

 ## Worlds apart

 Photography captures the physical world, the people, streets, mountains, and objects that populate it.
+A portrait is as easy as aiming your Nikon at a face; all a landscape requires is a sunset or a meadow.
+But as our epigraph warns, a camera does not a photographer make.
+Art lies in the *choice of perspective*, not to mention the technical